 Specific questions about core nursing courses should be directed to the faculty instructor; questions about concentration courses should be directed to the Concentration Coordinator or Graduate Programs Advisor.

 The FNP concentration is typically a full-time program.
 Student curriculum plans of study are individualized and carefully determined under the guidance of the concentration coordinator.
-A part-time program of study may also be available upon coordinator approval.

 All prospective College of Nursing students must apply directly through UT Graduate Admissions.
 All required application materials must be submitted directly to Graduate Admissions prior to the posted program deadline.
 To be considered for Fall admission, the priority application deadline is December 15.
 Please note the priority deadline must be met in order to be eligible for scholarships and fellowships.